jyee/guestbook/README.md

 ### Adding instrumentation

 The `app-datadog.py` version of the application contains a few additions.
-To start, it imports portions of the `datadog` and `ddtrace` libraries, which provide DogStatsD and Datadog APM support respectively:
+It imports portions of the `datadog` and `ddtrace` libraries, which provide DogStatsD and Datadog APM support respectively:

 ```
 # Datadog tracing and metrics